 Morphology and biological information analysis uses various microscopic techniques including electron microscopy for observing the microstructure of the living tissue, with the primary aim of gaining new scientific knowledge.
 Cutting-edge research has been conducted in this area, such as the development of new imaging technologies and applying atomic force microscopy to biomedicine.

-Examination for Technology Stream: Human Anatomy Lecture, Human Anatomy Practicum, Physiological Examination Lecture I, Physiological Examination Practicum I, Electron Microscopy, Theory of Advanced Medical Technology, General Lecture, Graduate Research Project
+Examination for Technology Stream: Human Anatomy Lecture, Human Anatomy Practicum, Physiological Examination Lecture I, Physiological Examination Practicum I, Theory of Advanced Medical Technology, General Lecture, Graduate Research Project

 Examination for Nursing Stream: Anatomy, Physiology, Joint Practicum with Advanced and Basic Students (anatomy practicum)